What does the rating mean?

 - Financial data - we ask for employer, employment type, employment length, industry, monthly income and an income proof document

-- PayPal transactions, marketplace transactions and feedback (currently eBay, Amazon, Etsy, MercadoLibre, Shopify), social media accounts - you can see which accounts a user connected from the loan listing
+- PayPal transactions, bank account transactions, marketplace transactions and feedback (currently eBay, Amazon, Etsy, MercadoLibre, Shopify), social media accounts (Facebook, Twitter, LinkedIn)- you can see which accounts a user connected from the loan listing

 - Bitbond payment history - displayed on the marketplace as: number of payments due until today | payments made on time | payments made late

-Borrowers cannot get any new loans as long as they have one or more outstanding late payments or if they are in default on a loan.
+Borrowers cannot get any new loans if they already have an ongoing loan, have been late for multiple previous payments or if they are have defaulted on a loan.
 Each payment has a grace period of 3 days, from the fourth unsuccessful payment the payment and the entire loan are regarded as late.
+Borrowers are liable for late fees that amount to 5% of the total outstanding principle of the loan.
+They are charged daily.
 A payment and the entire loan is regarded as defaulted if one or more payments are more than 90 days overdue.

 A borrower's debt capacity is calculated based on disposable income.
 If a borrower fails to provide a trustworthy proof of income only a minimum income relative to GDP per capita of the country of residence is assumed and their debt capacity will be very low.